 The creditor may apply for an attachment order even if the debt due is of an unspecified amount.
-In such a case the judge may provisionally estimate the debt due based on the creditor's application which must under these circumstances sufficiently specify the assets to be attached.33 to only some of the assets.
-Accordingly, the order for the attachment of assets may be for a number of assets and can be for a specific asset but in all cases the exempted assets as set out under Article 247 of the CPL34 and Article 106 of the Regulations may not be attached.
+In such a case the judge may provisionally estimate the debt due based on the creditor's application which must under these circumstances sufficiently specify the assets to be attached.32

+If the value of assets attached does not correspond to the amount of attested debt, then the debtor may request the judge to limit the attachment to only some of the assets.
+Accordingly, the order for the attachment of assets may be for a number of assets and can be for a specific asset but in all cases the exempted assets as set out under Article 247 of the CPL33 and Article 106 of the Regulations may not be attached.
 Also, where the assets are in the possession of third parties alters slightly the abovementioned requirements.